rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 nginx-ingress          Active   27h   istio-injection=enabled
 ```

-After we have setup and configured Istio, we can then deploy NGINX Plus Ingress as well as our applications that will be part of the service mesh.
+After we have set up and configured Istio, we can deploy NGINX Plus Ingress and our applications that will be part of the service mesh.
 Istio will now inject sidecar proxies based upon how we have configured Istio (namespace configuration).
 Now, our deployment will look like the following (with Envoy sidecar proxies).

-The image below is what NGINX Ingress and Istio deployment looks like:
+The image below shows how an NGINX Ingress Controller and Istio deployment looks:

 {{< img src="./img/nginx-envoy.png" alt="NGINX with envoy sidecar." >}}

 ## Install NGINX Ingress Controller

-Once istio is installed, we now are now going to install NGINX Ingress Controller.
+Once Istio is installed, can install NGINX Ingress Controller.

 ## Setting up NGINX Plus Ingress controller deployment for Istio.

-When deploying NGINX Plus Ingress Controller with Istio, you will need to modify your Depoloyment file to include the specific annotations needed to work with Istio.
+When deploying NGINX Plus Ingress Controller with Istio, you must modify your Deployment file to include the specific annotations required to work with Istio.
 Those four specific lines are:

 ```yaml
 traffic.sidecar.istio.io/includeInboundPorts: ""